the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 };
 ~~~~~~~

 The new dispatch function can be used instead of the `setStories` function, which was previously returned from `useState`.
-Instead of setting state explicitly with the state updater function from `useState`, the `useReducer` state updater function dispatches an action for the reducer.
+Instead of setting the state explicitly with the state updater function from `useState`, the `useReducer` state updater function dispatches an action for the reducer.
 The action comes with a `type` and an optional payload:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~